Bring your own contract

 Copy the collectionID from the collection page in the Crossmint console and share it with your Crossmint point of contact.
 The team will validate the contract meets the requirements, set it up to be used with the minting tools, and provide you a new collectionID which you can use to make calls to the API.

-You can call any of the Mint API functions documented in the API reference.
+You can now invoke any of the “minting” functions documented in the API reference.
+Contact us if you need access to any other function, like editing or burning.

 {